On this page:

 For more information on all the supports available, refer to: Principal Health and Wellbeing.

-- advice about other services available within the department to improve health and wellbeing.
+- Referral pathways: to other support services within the Department of Education to improve health and wellbeing.

 When to access the Early Intervention program